Star Tribune sports columnist Sid Hartman dies at age 100

 He was in a panic in 1941, when the Tribune and the Times were sold to the Cowles family (already the owners of the Star and Journal) and his news run was eliminated.

-“I was out of work,’’ Hartman said in his 1996 autobiography.
+“I was out of work,” Hartman said in his 1996 autobiography.
 “I started selling vacuum cleaners and had a chance to be world’s worst vacuum cleaner salesman.
 Fortunately, Louie Mohs saved me.
 He wound up as the circulation manager at the Times.
-There was only one news run at Times, in the downtown area, and Mohs gave it to me.’’
+There was only one news run, in the downtown area, and Mohs gave it to me.”

-Cullum knew Sid from earlier, from Hartman hanging around at a place called Kirk’s pool hall.
-Cullum agreed to give Sid a shot — for the kingly sum of $11.50 per week.
+Cullum knew Sid previously and agreed to give Sid a shot — for the kingly sum of $11.50 per week.
 It was soon apparent that reporting, not editing copy, would be Hartman’s strength as a newspaperman.

 For his entire career, Hartman gave Cullum credit for this advice: Don’t worry about writing.
 Get the news.
 Writers are easy to find.
 Reporters aren’t.